 And there’s still another option: If you’re not ready to commit to a two- or three-year lease, you can consider taking over the remaining term on someone else’s lease.
 As long as your credit is in the same “tier” or better than the person whose lease you are assuming, you shouldn’t have much trouble qualifying, says Hall.
 Sites like SwapALease.com and LeaseTrader.com help bring together consumers who want to get out of leases and those who want to assume one, and allow you to try out leasing without a longer term commitment.

-[Offer: If you’re thinking about getting a new car, are worried about errors on your credit reports, and you don’t want to go it alone, you can hire companies – like our partner Lexington Law – to manage the credit repair process for you.
+[Offer: If you’re thinking about getting a new car, are worried about errors on your credit reports, and you don’t want to go it alone, you can hire companies – like Lexington Law – to manage the credit repair process for you.
 Learn more about them here or call them at (844) 346-3296 for a free consultation.]

 More on Auto Loans: